 - Able to work well as a part of a multi-cultural and multi-disciplinary team

 - Willing to work in unstable areas and ability to cope in a difficult and unpredictable environment

-- Availability for a minimum period of two months to six months
+- Availability for a minimum period of four to six weeks

 The Surgical Training for Austere Environments (STAE) is a course that was designed in collaboration between MSF and the Royal College of Surgeons.
 The aim of the course is to provide experienced surgeons with the essential general surgical skills needed to work abroad in low resource settings.
 MSF strongly recommends this course to all surgeons that want to work abroad with us.

 We're currently looking for surgeons with good French or Arabic skills.

 If you can speak French or Arabic you're much more likely to be accepted onto our register.

 Your language level may be tested during the recruitment process.

 Read first-hand accounts from MSF surgeons in the field